 Lionel Hampton's amazing talent on vibes and drums created one of the hardest swinging bands of all time.

 Many people made the Big Band Era possible.
 The late George T. Simon was one of the chief scribes of the Swing Era as Editor of Metronome Magazine.
 George was a close friend of Glenn Miller, as well as Miller's first recording session drummer.
 He was also an heir to the Simon and Shuster book publishing house, and an uncle of Carly Simon.
 George was always interesting to talk with between sets when his band played at the Red Blazer in NYC.
 His books on the big bands; "The Big Band Era", "Glenn Miller and His Orchestra", and "Simon Says: The Sights And Sounds of the Swing Era", were among the first books ever written about the Band Era, and are indispensible guides.
 "Sights and Sounds of the Swing Era" was a large book, that compiled his original Metronome Magazine reviews for the years 1935-1955.
 As a drummer of 14, I received the book at Christmas.
-Over the years, I have had it autographed by the people who appear in it.
+Over the years, I had it autographed by the people who appear in it.
 Benny Goodman signed his photo in 1974.
 Max Roach in 1993.
-I played in a big band at the Red Blazer, and I often ran into George, when our performance schedules brought us there on the same evening.
-I wanted George to sign his book, so I brought it along with me one evening.
-That particular night as I was leaving a rehearsal at Carrol studios on W.41rst, carrying the large book under my arm, I ran into Lionel Hampton, who was also in the Carroll studios with his band for a rehearsal.
+I wanted George to sign his book, so I brought it along with me one evening when I knew he would be playing.
+On that particular night as I was leaving Carrol studios on W.41rst, carrying the large book under my arm, I ran into Lionel Hampton, who was in the Carroll studios with his band for a rehearsal.
 He was on his way out the door on the way home.
 I showed him the Simon book and he happily signed away, asking after George.
 I proceeded to the Red Blazer, sat down with George himself, and pulled the book out of my bag, placing it on the table before him.
 He said "Jack, you made my day!"
 He was proud of that particular book, and I told him I had just seen Lionel and showed him that autograph, and also the Benny Goodman picture which B.G. had signed.
 When George passed away in 2001, there was a memorial for him at St. Peter's Church on Lexington Avenue, known for its decades of "Jazz Vespers" concerts.
 It was a great turnout for the man who had possibly known more people in the music business during the big band era than anyone.

 Get Him Out Of Here!